Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 You need to query App1 requests from London and Paris that return a 404 error.
 The solution must meet the following requirements:

-Return the timestamp url, resultCode, and duration fields
+<mark>Return the timestamp url, resultCode, and duration fields</mark>

 **Only show requests made during the last hour.**